mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/about.md

 <br/>

 I'm interested in theories of visualization (and finding opportunities for the operationalization of those ideas) and the design of programming interfaces (such for as visual analytics and creative coding).
-If you are interested in working with me (such as by being a PhD student at the University of Utah) please reach out!
+If you are interested in working with me (such as by being a PhD student at the University of Utah) please reach out (mcnutt at uchicago dot edu)!
 I'm looking for students for students starting the 2024-25 school year.

 <br/>
 In the past I worked as a data visualization engineer for a variety of companies in San Francisco.